 I've used the stack of bills on the left in several spreads.
 This one uses small images of the "eye" from the dollar bill (found on the backside of the bill on top of the pyramid).
 They were printed on a laser printer and colored using two green Patio paints.

-The right background is more of the same "eye" only larger.
-The dollar bill in the pocket is two sided and very realistic looking.
-I decided I wanted to make it interactive so people could remove it and see both sides.
-The small gold band was attached to the clear pocket to highlight the eye.
 A light green paint was brushed all over the pages, then glazes were applied using a sea sponge.
 After that I added black Sharpie on the left page and Krylon Gold Leafing on the right.
 What's in the pocket?
 Why money of course!!
 And yes, that a real British coin glued to the envie.

 I call this and the next pages an experiment gone wrong.
 However, they say we learn from our mistakes, so I hope you will learn from mine.
 I had these images that were double sided, so I decided to cut windows and insert them in it.
 However, they don't look like they are in windows, but rather just applied to the page.
 To create an effective window, you need to use a transparent image, such as one printed or stamped on a transparency, or a transluscent image, such as one created on vellum.
 The image on the left is a larger version of the two in the windows.
 I double matted it.